 Milo officials also met with LePage.
 The town manager, Jeff Gahagan, said CCA officials have talked about a prison housing 2,000 to 2,400 prisoners with 200 to 300 employees.
 If true, that would be an extraordinarily small number of staff for such a large number of prisoners.
 The Maine State Prison has just over 400 workers – most of them guards – to deal with just over 900 prisoners.
 LePage also is looking into boarding Maine prisoners in CCA prisons out of state.

-That possibility ...
+That possibility and the Milo prison possibility are ...

 In Maine’s last gubernatorial campaign, the controversial Corrections Corporation of America (CCA), the nation’s largest for-profit prison operator, spent $25,000 on behalf of Republican candidate Paul LePage, now Maine’s newly-elected governor.
 The money was given to the Republican Governors Association’s Maine political action committee, which spent heavily on LePage.
 No other Maine gubernatorial candidate benefited from CCA money, campaign-finance reports reveal.